braimahm/Data-Professional-Portfolio-Projects/README.md

 # Data-Professional-Portfolio-Projects
-These are samples projects that I have worked on
+These are projects that I have worked on